Zerg00s/InfoPath-XSN-Analyzer/README.md

 | Blockers | Features with no clean migration path (code-behind, SQL, signatures, ActiveX, BCS, UDC, repeating sections, multiple attachments). |
 | Simplify | Dead or unused logic: disabled rules, empty rules, unwired rule sets, unused fields. |
 | Files | Every extracted file marked active or orphaned, with the reason. |

-## How a field is classified as SharePoint or XML

-List forms store every field as a SharePoint list column, so they are all marked `SharePoint column`.
-Library (XML) forms store the submission as an XML document, and only the fields that InfoPath promotes to columns (declared in `manifest.xsf`) are queryable columns.
-Everything else is marked `XML only`.
-The count of XML-only fields feeds the complexity score, because each one is extra work to surface during a migration.

-## The complexity score

-The score is a weighted sum that reflects rebuild effort, not just size.
-It counts views, sections, fields, complex fields (lookup / choice / person), repeating sections and fields, XML-only fields, attachment controls, data connections (with extra weight for SQL and cross-list connections), rules and conditions, on-load and field-change handlers, calculations, validation, read-only rules, view navigation, and a large fixed penalty for managed code-behind.
-The roll-up buckets each form as Low, Medium, High or Very High.

-## Safety

-The tool is read-only by design.
-It never writes to SharePoint and never modifies the source `.xsn` files.
-The only files it moves are junk files inside a folder it just extracted.
-SQL connection-string passwords are redacted everywhere they would otherwise appear.

-## Re-running

-Re-running is safe and idempotent.
-Extraction is skipped when a form is already unpacked, the reports are regenerated in place, and orphan handling is stable across runs.
-If a workbook is open in Excel (or being synced by OneDrive) when you re-run, the tool waits briefly, then leaves a fresh copy beside the locked file and notes it in the log rather than failing.
-"# InfoPath-XSN-Analyzer"